 However, as I have said before, many times there is a Fannie Mae rule an underwriter has to follow, and its not their call.
 But sometimes an underwriter should use a little logic and common sense.
 They should make a judgment call to avoid mandating reams of additional paperwork from a mortgage borrower.
 Here are some recent doozies I have heard, that left me scratching my head:

-A loan was rejected because a check box was not checked that was supposed to be (this was a minor item, pertaining to the property tax escrow account for the loan).
+A loan was rejected because a check box was not checked that was supposed to be.
+Tthis was a minor item, pertaining to the property tax escrow account for the loan.

 I had a loan rejected because the maximum debt ratio was 45%.
 My client had a 45.01% debt ratio.
 The additional .01% was equal to about $31/month in debts.

 There was no activity on a file within a time frame the bank prescribed as important (10 days).
 So they canceled the loan without any warning.
 We were waiting on the appraisal to come in, which was delayed due to weather.

 I had a loan rejected because a client had a 6 week gap in employment.
 The client was simply between jobs.
 They were relocating across the country, and took a vacation.
 But the underwriter made it sound as if it was a real concern.
 It was seemingly tantamount to being unemployed and seeking work for a half a year or more!

 I had an underwriter have a problem with a self employed mortgage borrower taking a small amount of cash out of a business account from the business they ran.
 “Wouldn’t this negatively impact the business?”, the underwriter wondered.
-They had $200,000 left in the business account after the withdrawal, in a home based business that had expenses of no more than $10,000 a year.
+They had $200,000 left in the business account after the withdrawal.
+The client had a home based business that had expenses of no more than $10,000 a year.
 A little common sense would have gone a long way here.